-(i) IFRS 17 "Insurance Contracts" and IFRS 9 "Financial Instruments"
+(iii) IFRS 17 "Insurance Contracts" and IFRS 9 "Financial Instruments"

-Amendments to IFRS 17 "Insurance Contracts" were issued in June 2020 and include a two-year deferral of the effective date along with other changes targeted to address implementation concerns and challenges raised by stakeholders.
-FRS 17 as amended, is effective for years beginning on January 1, 2023, to be applied retrospectively.
+IFRS 17 "Insurance Contracts" was issued in May 2017 to be effective for years beginning on January 1, 2021.
+Amendments to IFS 17 "Insurance Contracts" were issued in June 2020 and include a two-year deferral of the effective date.
+IFRS 17 as amended, is effective for years beginning on January 1, 2023, to be applied retrospectively.
 If full retrospective application to a group of contracts is impractical, the modified retrospective or fair value methods may be used.
+The standard will replace IFRS 4 "Insurance Contracts" and will materially change the recognition and measurement of insurance contracts and the corresponding presentation and disclosures in the Company's Financial Statements.